 It is always a good idea to install a screen protector to increase protection for your GoPro cam.
 There will be a smaller likelihood of the screen getting cracked.
 Your rugged GoPro cam will become even more resistant to unexpected shocks and impacts.
 You can also protect the LCD screen from scratches and smudges.

-This camera mount is very versatile because its suction pad can latch onto practically any smooth surface.
-Therefore, rather than installing anything on the windscreen (which can obstruct your view), you can install this camera kit on your dashboard to hold the GoPro as a dashcam.
+A quality camera mount (with a strong suction cup) is very important because it can latch onto practically any smooth surface.
+Therefore, rather than installing your GoPro on the windshield (which can obstruct your view), you can install this camera kit on your dashboard to hold the GoPro as a dashcam.

 You will find much-needed convenience in this accessory since it can charge up to two batteries at once.
 You can even make use of the GoPro supercharger for even faster battery charging.